Updated March 11, 2019

 What about credit cards, medical bills, and other unsecured debt?
 Most other obligations such as credit card debt and medical bills fall into the "non-priority unsecured debt" category in your bankruptcy.
 These debts usually do not have to be paid in full in your bankruptcy.

-In the bankruptcy, these debts are all lumped together.
+In bankruptcy, these debts are all lumped together.
 The creditors receive a certain percentage of what they are owed after all priority and secured debts (where a creditor has a right to take back the collateral if you stop making payments on your obligation such as a mortgage or car loan) are paid.
 The percentage depends on your disposable income left over after paying your priority and secured debts and can range from 0% to 100%.
 Most Chapter 13 debtors end up paying only a small percentage of what is owed to their non-priority unsecured creditors.

 When you have completed all of the payments under your bankruptcy plan (which usually takes between three to five years), then all of your priority debts, mortgage arrearages, and cars will be paid off.
 What but happens to your non-priority unsecured debts?
-Your unsecured nonpriority creditors They receive a portion of what is owed to them based on the percentage specified in the plan and any remaining amounts are discharged (which means your personal liability is cancelled) at the conclusion of the bankruptcy.
+Your unsecured nonpriority creditors They receive a portion of what is owed to them based on the percentage specified in the plan and any remaining amounts are discharged (which means your personal liability is canceled) at the conclusion of the bankruptcy.